celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 export CELO_ATTESTATION_SIGNER_ADDRESS=<YOUR-ATTESTATION-SIGNER-ADDRESS>
 ```

-Let's generate the proof-of-possession for the attestation signer
+Let's generate the proof-of-possession for the attestation signer:

 ```bash
 # On the Attestation machine